Head of Online Medical Content

 If you're still encountering feedback, consider the following tips to mitigate this bothersome whistling:

 Keep your ears clean.
 Earwax build-up in the ear canal can block sound transmission, causing it to be forced back out (feedback loop) and thus creating a whistle.
-You can attempt to resolve this by applying a few drops of olive oil to your ear in the morning and at night for five consecutive days.

 If there's no improvement, consult your local GP, who may prescribe ear drops or recommend an ear syringing procedure to safely remove any stubborn wax.
-Leaving this problem to continue, will change how you perceive sound and this can have problematic consequences.
+Leaving this problem to continue will change how you perceive sound, and this can have problematic consequences.

 It is also important to ensure that there is no earwax left on your hearing aid's earpiece, as the problem can arise again.